Target Co. (NYSE:TGT) Shares Sold by Tatro Capital LLC

-Tatro Capital LLC trimmed its position in Target Co.
-(NYSE:TGT) by 14.9% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+Tatro Capital LLC reduced its stake in Target Co.
+(NYSE:TGT) by 14.9% during the 4th quarter, according to the company in its most recent filing with the SEC.
 The fund owned 1,907 shares of the retailer’s stock after selling 334 shares during the quarter.
-Tatro Capital LLC’s holdings in Target were worth $337,000 as of its most recent SEC filing.
+Tatro Capital LLC’s holdings in Target were worth $337,000 at the end of the most recent reporting period.

-A number of other large investors have also recently bought and sold shares of the business.
-FormulaFolio Investments LLC increased its position in shares of Target by 19.8% in the 2nd quarter.
-FormulaFolio Investments LLC now owns 7,201 shares of the retailer’s stock valued at $864,000 after purchasing an additional 1,192 shares during the last quarter.
-Orion Portfolio Solutions LLC boosted its holdings in shares of Target by 14.7% in the 2nd quarter.
-Orion Portfolio Solutions LLC now owns 6,340 shares of the retailer’s stock valued at $760,000 after buying an additional 813 shares in the last quarter.
-Rockbridge Investment Management LCC acquired a new position in shares of Target in the 2nd quarter valued at $27,000.
-Sequoia Financial Advisors LLC boosted its holdings in shares of Target by 2.2% in the 2nd quarter.
-Sequoia Financial Advisors LLC now owns 6,197 shares of the retailer’s stock valued at $743,000 after buying an additional 132 shares in the last quarter.
-Finally, Handelsbanken Fonder AB acquired a new position in shares of Target in the 2nd quarter valued at $13,531,000.
-Institutional investors own 80.87% of the company’s stock.
+Several other hedge funds also recently modified their holdings of the company.
+Rockbridge Investment Management LCC purchased a new stake in Target during the 2nd quarter worth approximately $27,000.
+Fortis Group Advisors LLC acquired a new position in shares of Target in the 3rd quarter valued at $32,000.
+Hexagon Capital Partners LLC acquired a new position in shares of Target in the 3rd quarter valued at $35,000.
+Advisory Alpha LLC acquired a new position in shares of Target in the 3rd quarter valued at $36,000.
+Finally, Hall Laurie J Trustee acquired a new position in shares of Target in the 3rd quarter valued at $37,000.
+Hedge funds and other institutional investors own 80.87% of the company’s stock.

 Shares of NYSE TGT opened at $199.10 on Wednesday.
 Target Co. has a twelve month low of $90.17 and a twelve month high of $199.50.
 The company has a current ratio of 1.11, a quick ratio of 0.55 and a debt-to-equity ratio of 1.13.
 The company has a market capitalization of $99.70 billion, a price-to-earnings ratio of 28.73, a PEG ratio of 3.16 and a beta of 0.85.
 The firm has a 50-day moving average of $177.52 and a two-hundred day moving average of $153.25.

 TGT has been the subject of several research analyst reports.
-Argus upgraded shares of Target from a “hold” rating to a “buy” rating and set a $205.00 target price for the company in a report on Tuesday, November 24th.
+MKM Partners upgraded shares of Target from a “sell” rating to a “neutral” rating and upped their target price for the company from $127.00 to $156.00 in a report on Thursday, November 19th.
 Jefferies Financial Group initiated coverage on shares of Target in a report on Friday, October 16th.
 They issued a “hold” rating and a $180.00 target price for the company.
-BidaskClub cut shares of Target from a “buy” rating to a “hold” rating in a report on Thursday, December 31st.
-Morgan Stanley upped their target price on shares of Target from $165.00 to $180.00 and gave the company an “equal weight” rating in a report on Thursday, November 19th.
-Finally, Raymond James increased their price target on shares of Target from $180.00 to $200.00 and gave the stock a “strong-buy” rating in a research note on Thursday, November 19th.
+Argus upgraded shares of Target from a “hold” rating to a “buy” rating and set a $205.00 target price for the company in a report on Tuesday, November 24th.
+Raymond James upped their target price on shares of Target from $180.00 to $200.00 and gave the company a “strong-buy” rating in a report on Thursday, November 19th.
+Finally, Deutsche Bank Aktiengesellschaft began coverage on shares of Target in a report on Thursday, October 8th.
+They issued a “buy” rating for the company.
 One analyst has rated the stock with a sell rating, eight have assigned a hold rating, seventeen have issued a buy rating and three have issued a strong buy rating to the company’s stock.
 Target presently has a consensus rating of “Buy” and an average target price of $149.77.

 In other Target news, CAO Robert M. Harrison sold 1,220 shares of the company’s stock in a transaction dated Thursday, November 19th.
 The shares were sold at an average price of $169.50, for a total value of $206,790.00.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
 0.52% of the stock is currently owned by corporate insiders.